Jyotsnajj/Git-Project/README.md

 Only the JumpBoxProvisioner machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:

-- Public IP address
+Public IP address

-• Machines within the network can only be accessed by JumpBoxProvisioner

-Which machine did you allow to access your ELK VM?
+Machines within the network can only be accessed by JumpBoxProvisioner Which machine did you allow to access your ELK VM?
-- JumpBoxprovisioner’s Public IP address
+-JumpBoxprovisioner’s Public IP address

 What was its IP address?
   52.170.222.238

 A summary of the access policies in place can be found in the table below.